ssabchew/wireguard-scripts/README.md

 ```

 The script will start assign IPs from ${mnet}.64/24 - in this example 10.0.0.64/24.
-it will create a file `last_ip`, which will contain last used client IP.
+It will create a file `last_ip`, which will contain last used client IP.

 ## Handle firewalld
 ```